MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/Get-MgBetaUserMailFolderChildFolderMessageExtension.md

 The following table lists the three scenarios where you can get an open extension from a supported resource instance.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserMailFolderChildFolderMessageExtension](/powershell/module/Microsoft.Graph.Mail/Get-MgUserMailFolderChildFolderMessageExtension?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)